rabid-fish/JavaTechExamples/ExampleJUnit/README.txt

 ### ContacRepository3

+We have a faux database repository we want to test

 Tests we'll want to write to exercise the service at a higher level:
 - assert the initial state of the service
 - assert the service after loading up some state